defnotcat/spotify-play-count/README.md

-# Spotify Play Count Fetcher
+# Spotify Play Count Fetcher (Outdated, they updated endpoint already)

 A simple script to fetch play count of all the songs available on a artist' page